nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Across arctic America, Knud Rasmussen

+_(Il grande viaggio in slitta, Quodlibet)_

+★★★☆☆

+The exceptional account of the sled journey from Greenland to Alaska and on to Siberia.
+During the sixth Thule expedition, Knud Rasmussen encountered all the Eskimo tribes, documenting them one by one and collecting a huge number of artifacts.
+This book is a popularized, highly condensed version of Rasmussen's most ambitious expedition, which was a great success.

 ### Orbit Orbit, Caparezza

 ★★★★☆